 - It took days to go through all of my emails.

-- It took a full four weeks for all incoming and outgoing booth and teaching monies to be settled.
+- It took a full four weeks to settle all incoming and outgoing booth and teaching monies.
 (This would surprise me except that it took longer last year.)

 - Thoughts: “I could maybe blog this.
 Or, tomorrow.”
 “What do I want to crochet next.
 No idea.”
 “What about next year?
 Not sure.”